PengJia6/BioPipe/dna/README.md

 * add passqc (√)
 * make test samples (√)
 * add pigz rules for gzip (√)
+* Process error and output of pbs（√）

 ## Doing
-* Process error and output of pbs
 * remove the dependence of wrapper, use run and shell
 * add more caller for pipeline
 * add qc report